Do any (or all) of these common nutrition mistakes sound familiar? Read on to learn how to avoid them for good and improve your athletic performance!

 4. Drinking Too Much NON-Water

-From Bo, one of Volt’s Coach Relations Specialists, who played baseball at Pacific Lutheran University:
+From Bo, one of Volt’s Strength Coach Consultants, who played baseball at Pacific Lutheran University:

 “Once, during my sophomore year of college, I consumed 15+ energy drinks during midterm week to help me stay awake studying.
 In the seventh inning of our game that week, BOTH of my hamstrings started cramping…while I was in the on-deck circle.
 I wasn’t even playing—just warming up!
 The game was literally halted because I was sitting down on the field and couldn’t stand up to walk back to the dugout.”